MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/ESRT-pct-machines-blocked-bitlocker.md

 ---
-title: Percent of machines that installed firmware and was blocked by bitlocker
+title: Percent of machines with pending firmware updates due to Bitlocker Risk
 description: The measure aggregates telemetry from a 28-day sliding window into a ratio of machines that were blocked by bitlocker over the machines that attempted a firmware install ms.topic: article ms.date: 10/31/2019 ms.localizationpriority: medium
 ---

-# Percent of machines that installed firmware and was blocked by bitlocker
+# Percent of machines with pending firmware updates due to Bitlocker Risk

 ## Description